 East End of London is actually a smaller area within East London, limited by the City of London in the west and River Lea in the east.
 Among many other things, East End is famous for Sunday markets, street art, hipster bars and of course, the world-famous tv-series EastEnders.

-What can toddlers do in East London?
+What are the top things to do with children in East London?

 1. Children Discovery Centre in Stratford